MrVaughan/Defcon2016GSMData/README.md

 ###Paris and Bally's Post Defcon

 Once I checked into Paris I continued to collect data throughout Defcon.
 The observations show significant increase in the number of towers in there area.
-There are a couple potential 'reasonable' explanations (like maybe there are towers on multiple floors throughout the building) but at the least I think it is reasonable to conclude that there were at least a few malicious CDMA devices at the conference.
+There are a couple potential 'reasonable' explanations (like maybe there are towers on multiple floors throughout the building) but at the least I think it is reasonable to conclude that there were at least a few malicious GSM devices at the conference.

 This image shows towers captured between August 4th and 7th at Paris and Bally's